CSC-412-Networking/Sprint-4/README.md

 - [Sprint Resources](resources.md "Resources for this Sprint")
 - [The Slack Channel](https://bereacs.slack.com/archives/C3RLWHHV4 "CSC 412 Slack Channel")

-## Action items
+## Sprint Expectations

-- **Action Item 1: Prepare**: Read and explore resources related to the sprint.
-Select a topic, and brainstorm ideas for build.
-- **Action Item 2: Build Plan**: Read and explore additional resources related to the two focal topics.
-Finalize brainstorming, and develop a plan for execution.
-- **Action Item 3: Build**: Develop your solution, maintain visibility of process between team members.
-- **Action Item 4: Build and Debug**: Final development on your solution, plan and prepare deployment.
-- **Action Item 5: Deployment and Retrospective**: Deploy your solution, complete retrospective on process and product.
+Refer to the [Syllabus](https://docs.google.com/document/d/1-YyupBHLcooYJ5Ew0uh4Iaa4U_PRmhoysCPhIsajMR4/edit#bookmark=id.pf3cftfn8tj4 "Syllabus") for the daily breakdown of each sprint.

+Sprint 4 will follow a similar process to previous sprints.
+In class, we will discuss starting the sprint on Tuesday, November 1st, or postponing the sprint start date until Thursday (to realign with our usual Thursday start date plan).

+Refer to the [Trello board](https://trello.com/c/P8c85lqP/43-upcoming-items "Trello Board") for due dates and expectations.

 ## Assessment

-For full credit, by the end of the sprint you will need to have evidence of the following items:
+For full credit, by the end of the sprint you will need to have evidence the following items:
 - **Engagement**: Composed of your attendance in class, team meetings, stand-up meetings, and Slack communications
 - **Read and retrospective**: Composed of your sprint retrospectives, feedback on resources, reflections on process
-- **Plan**: Composed of your Trello board activity and issue queue completeness
+- **Plan**: Composed of your Peer Review and Team Product meetings
-- **Build**: Composed of your code repository, code quality, build completeness, and code documentation
+- **Build**: Composed of your sprint topic teamwork and homework quality
-- **Demonstration**: Composed of your Friday demonstration, including topic coverage, clarity of presentation, and how well you are addressing questions
+- **Learn**: Composed of your teamwork and homework completion, for the sprint topics you were not assigned

-Complete rubrics are available for each metric above on the course [Trello board](https://trello.com/c/Pw5RMuYj/9-sprint-rubrics "CSC 412 Trello Board - Spring Rubrics").

-All items should be in your Github repository before 11:55pm on Friday, March 5th.
+The [grading rubric](https://docs.google.com/document/d/1FfAv9stxBRcbP4zkIZ-Xk_SkXwxj-l731OCWSt87tjQ/edit?usp=sharing "Grading rubric") that will be used for assessment is included for your review.